prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 | 79.5 | 93.5 | 107.5 | Classic hip-hop/Spanish hits |
 | 88.7 | 88.7 | 102.7 | College/Top 40 |
 | 89.9 | 89.9 | 103.9 | Publish radio/Spanish hits |

+There are some _very_ popular channels in there, but I suppose it's still much better than having no radio at all.

 To determine the potential frequency collisions in your area:
 1. Look up the available stations in your Zip code on [Radio Locator](https://radio-locator.com/).